JakeWharton/mosaic/README.md

 This is the goal.
 It is currently blocked by [issuetracker.google.com/178904648](https://issuetracker.google.com/178904648).

-When that change lands, and Mosaic is updated, the counter example will look like this:
+When that change lands, and Mosaic is updated, the counter sample will look like this:
 ```kotlin
 fun main() = runMosaic {
   var count by remember { mutableStateOf(0) }